ermites-io/passwd/README.md

 bcrypt is implemented for migration purposes, **`passwd.Compare()`** will works perfectly with `x/crypto/bcrypt` hashed passwords while using a modern profile to store new passwords.

+version < to v0.2.0 & v0.1.3 were tagged on git.sr.ht, so in order to not break
+the global summing of package version, git.sr.ht remains up but won't be updated anymore, and all future versions are released here.